"Unlike FANTASY, SUPERNATURAL FICTION and SCIENCE FICTION -- terms which describe generic structure - horror is a term which describes an affect.

 Haunted-attraction designer Ken Ripple has designed his masterpiece, the “Ghost Walk”, a trail winding through the mysterious woods of LeHorn's Hollow.
 He doesn't realize that the woods are truly evil and a gateway to hell has unleashed a real demon.

-This book introduces Levi Strauss, an ex-Amish powwow magus, who's one of the coolest characters I've ever read about, along with Adam Senft, the protagonist from Dark Hallow.
-Fans of Levi can find him in the book
+ex-Amish powwow magus, who's one of the coolest characters I've ever read about, along with Adam Senft, the protagonist from Dark Hallow.
+Fans of

-, just as bad ass as ever!
+A Gathering of Crows, just as bad ass as ever!

 Criminal Macabre